pepesync/dev-docs/docs/build-on-linea/use-linea-testnet/bridge-funds/usdc-bridge.md

 _This assumes you have steps 1-3 above taken care of._

-## Goerli to Linea Goerli
+## Goerli to PepeSync Goerli

 ### 4. Granting the message bridge approval to spend your USDC

-Somehow, the message has to get from Goerli to Linea Goerli that you’ve burnt tokens on this end, and that corresponding tokens should be minted on the other end, right?
+Somehow, the message has to get from Goerli to PepeSync Goerli that you’ve burnt tokens on this end, and that corresponding tokens should be minted on the other end, right?
 This is the part where we enable that to happen.

 ![alt_text](./../../../../static/img/docs/usdc-bridge/image1.png)